 In the course of regular reporting activities, the Risk Management function submits a written report to the Management Board as part of the monthly Manager Meeting and four times a year to the Supervisory Board (indirectly via the Management Board).
 In addition to the regular reporting, there is an immediate reporting system in place for when it is determined that individual risks or claims exceed certain predefined materiality thresholds.
 Further information about the monitoring and reporting of risks and claims can be found in Section B.3.5 on the risk management process.
-In addition, the Risk Management function submits a verbal report during the bi-monthly key function meeting, which is attended by the Management Board and all heads of department of FWU Life Austria.
+In addition, the Risk Management function submits a verbal report during the bi-monthly key function meeting.